telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 * Multiagent:
     * Enable multiagent cygnus: CYGNUS_MULTIAGENT environment variable.
 If enabled, each sink will have a different configuration file and will be executed by a different cygnus agent (java process).
 If disabled, all sinks are configured in the same agent configuration file and are executed by the same agent (java procss).
-    In both cases, multiagent or not, each cygnus sinks will always run in a diferent port (multisink):
+    In both cases, multiagent or not, each cygnus sink will always run in a diferent port (multisink):

 | sink   | port   | admin_port |
 |--:|--:|--:|